mingo/MedIA/README.md

 ## Description
 During the second edition of the Radio-Canada Hackathon, our team developed a neural network whose function is to differentiate fake news articles from legitimate news articles.
+The very limited access to French databases on fake news platforms forced us to manually parse domains of different news platforms, and due to the nature of the Hackathon, we didn't have time to collect enough data to train our model well enough, as it was overfitting.

+## Contributors
+* Anna Brandenberger
+* Peter Chen
+* Xing Han Lu
+* Yunke Xiao
+* Ming Zhao Zheng